 The ‘Nevada’ also included a unique knife pocket on the rear outer of the left leg.
 As these jeans were created before the invention of the double stitch sewing machine, the distinctive arcuate (bow-shaped) stitching on the pockets will have been stitched twice using a hand-mechanised, single stitch machine, giving it a unique character.

 In 2001 after the winning bid, Levis celebrated its return with a reproduction of the ‘Nevada,’ complete with the shopping and distressing of the original.
 With only the 501 created they have become a collector's item almost as much as the original.

 These are the oldest pair of jeans in existence, If you look at them from the front they look like the perfectly fashioned jeans.
 No one would know that they are 139 years old.
 Yet if you were to wear general men’s clothing from 1879 people would say, where is the costume party?

-When looking at the history of Levi’s its roots are buried deep in the realms of Indigo dye and the classic blue jean, however, it was Levis that created the black jeans that are now present-day rivals to blue jeans.
+When looking at the history of Levi’s jeans it's roots are buried deep in the realms of Indigo dye and the classic blue jean, however, it was Levi's that created the black jeans that are now present-day rivals to blue jeans.

-What is the small pocket on the front for?
+What is the small pocket on the front of Levi's for?

 The small pocket on the front of Levi’s can often be questioned for its functionality and purpose.
 Originally it was designed for cowboys and lumberjacks who kept their pocket watches in them.
 Then it came to the place to slip matches and lighters in.
 Today it is often defunct, the home of loose change or condoms.
 The pocket of safe sex!
 What do you keep in yours?